 Sahlberg’s notion of “defining explicit learning targets for students and teachers” is an important one in the English educational system.
 This is because targets set by teachers for the work of their pupils turns out, in many cases, to be the means by which the teachers themselves are judged.
-This links back to the description of sublevels above, in that the way that many schools use these is to set a minimum requirement of progress which the pupils have to make, delineated in terms of how many sublevels the pupils have covered per year.
-The way in which this target setting was arrived at was by the simple arithmetic division of the expected NC level at age 11, and then how to get to the expected NC level 5 by age 14.
+This links back to the earlier description of sublevels, in that the way that many schools use these is to set a minimum requirement of progress which the pupils have to make, delineated in terms of how many sublevels the pupils have covered per year.
+The way in which this target setting was arrived at was by the simple arithmetic division of the expected National Curriculum level at age 11, and then how to get to the expected National Curriculum level 5 by age 14.
 What this resulted in was a requirement of pupils making a specified number—usually two or three—sublevels progress per year.
-This in itself sounds like a reasonable requirement, but what happened in many cases was that the requirement became not a means of monitoring progress (and progression), but an end in its own right, with teachers having to produce data showing that their pupils had made the necessary number of sub-levels required in all cases.
+This in itself sounds like a reasonable requirement, but what happened in many cases was that the requirement became not a means of monitoring progress (and progression), but an end in its own right, with teachers having to produce data showing that their pupils had made the necessary number of sublevels required in all cases.
 These were statistical data, in many cases school leadership teams cared little for the individual stories of pupils, of the names behind the numbers, they were simply concerned with numbers on a spreadsheet.
-This is a clear example of what the educational commentator Warwick Mansell calls “…the obsessive, sceptical, and politicised emphasis on statistics which characterises our education system” (Mansell, 2007, p.
+This is a clear example of what the educational commentator Warwick Mansell calls “the obsessive, sceptical, and politicised emphasis on statistics which characterises our education system” (Mansell, 2007, p.
 210).

 What we find, when looking into this further, is that these statistical levels of progress targets which the learners make, have become instead a proxy measure of school, and, importantly, teacher efficacy.
 This is because the target has become itself a measure, a clear example of what has become known as “Campbell’s law.”
-This states that “… the more any quantitative social indicator is used for social decision-making, the more subject it will be to corruption pressures, and the more apt it will be to distort and corrupt the social processes it is intended to monitor” (Campbell, 1976, p.
+This states, “the more any quantitative social indicator is used for social decision-making, the more subject it will be to corruption pressures, and the more apt it will be to distort and corrupt the social processes it is intended to monitor” (Campbell, 1976, p.
 49).

-More specifically, Campbell went on to describe what this means in relation to education in the form of test scores:
+More specifically, Campbell describes what this means in relation to education in the form of test scores:

-… achievement tests may well be valuable indicators of general school achievement under conditions of normal teaching aimed at general competence.
-But when test scores become the goal of the teaching process, they both lose their value as indicators of educational status and distort the educational process in undesirable ways (Campbell, 1976, pp. 51-52).
+achievement tests may well be valuable indicators of general school achievement under conditions of normal teaching aimed at general competence.
+But when test scores become the goal of the teaching process, they both lose their value as indicators of educational status and distort the educational process in undesirable ways (Campbell, 1976, pp. 51–52).

 This is exactly what happened in the English situation.
-Test scores, in this case taking the form of National Curriculum assessment levels, had “become the goal of the teaching process,” with the result that processes of monitoring pupil attainment had switched instead to processes of monitoring teaching via grades (NC levels) that teachers were giving their pupils.
+Test scores, in this case taking the form of National Curriculum assessment levels, had “become the goal of the teaching process,” with the result that processes of monitoring pupil attainment had switched instead to processes of monitoring teaching via grades (National Curriculum levels) that teachers were giving their pupils.

 Of course, all of these notions of progress and progression in secondary schools assume that the starting points from which progression can be measured are more-or-less accurate.
-But the National Association of Head-Teachers in the UK has pointed out that this cannot be automatically taken to be the case.
-The grades that teachers in primary schools are giving are subject to exactly the same sort of performativity issues that the grades in secondary schools as described above have been:
+But the National Association of Head Teachers in the United Kingdom has pointed out that this cannot be automatically taken to be the case.
+The grades that teachers in primary schools are giving are subject to exactly the same sort of performativity issues that the grades in secondary schools as described previously have been: